Pyotr Wrangel: Government of South Russia

 In March 1920, following the disastrous defeat of the Volunteer Army and its chaotic evacuation from Novorossiysk, Denikin resigned.
-On 4 April, a military council elected Wrangel as the new Commander-in-Chief of the Armed Forces of South Russia.
+On 4 April, a military council elected Wrangel as the new Commander-in-Chief of the Armed Forces of Southern Russia.
 He took command of a demoralized and shattered force, now confined to the Crimean peninsula, at a time when many, including the British, considered the White cause lost.
 Admiral John de Robeck, the British High Commissioner, informed him that British aid would cease.
 Wrangel's response was resolute: "If I am chosen, it is my duty to accept the command."

 Wrangel reorganized the remnants into a disciplined fighting force, which he renamed the "Russian Army" to distance it from the now-unpopular Volunteer Army and emphasize its national character.
 He established a new civilian government, the Government of South Russia, bringing in experienced administrators like Alexander Krivoshein, a former minister under Stolypin, and the liberal intellectual Peter Struve.
 His government embarked on an ambitious program of reforms, described by his foreign minister Struve as an attempt "to make leftist policy with rightist hands".
 This program included a sweeping land reform, which recognized the peasants' ownership of land they had seized in 1917 while providing for compensation to the original landowners.
 It was the most radical land reform ever proposed by a White leader.
 He also implemented policies to address workers' grievances, combat corruption, and grant autonomy to the Cossacks.
 Unlike his predecessors, he did not believe that the people would support the Whites out of a sense of duty, but rather that the Whites had to create conditions that would generate such support.
 Despite these measures, the land reform was too complex and was implemented too late to win over the peasantry, who remained deeply distrustful of the White government and expected the land for free from the Bolsheviks.